baoskee/machiavelli/README.md

 Accessing the constructors from the module.
 They are organized less for accessibility than for logic.
 You will never need to use Validator without using Field, and never Field without using Schema.
-As for DataType, I found it can be used without Schema in some applications.
+As for DataType, I found it can be used without Schema.

 ```javascript
 require('machivelli')